usnistgov/simprocesd/README.md

 ```

 ### Installation Requirements
-Using Simantha requires Python ≥ 3.6 and, optionally, SciPy ≥ 1.5.2 for running the included tests.
+Using Sim-PROCESD requires Python ≥ 3.6 and, optionally, SciPy ≥ 1.5.2 for running the included tests.

 ## Quickstart